 Sleep deprivation shouldn’t be the marker of new motherhood, Mama.
 So, let’s get right to it!

 Welcome to the From Sleepless to Slumber Baby Sleep Series!

-Hey, there!
-If you’re just tuning in, this is the third post in my new baby sleep series, From Sleepless to Slumber.
-Baby sleep is one of the most important (and scary) aspects of motherhood.
+If you’re just tuning in, this is the first post in my new baby sleep series, From Sleepless to Slumber.
 If you’re preparing for your baby or in the mix of exhausted, sleepless nights, then this is for you!